Oebares II

-Megabates was a brother of Oebares.
+One of Oebares' brothers was named Megabates.
 He was a commander of the Achaemenid fleet that sailed against Naxos in 500/499 BC.
 He also was Satrap of Daskyleion in the early 470s.

 In 479 BC, Artabazos was named the new satrap of Hellespontine Phrygia.
 He was the first official satrap of the Pharnacid dynasty, named after his illustrious father Pharnaces.
 This office was passed down to his descendants, down to the conquests of Alexander the Great.